zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-3.md

 - [vim][vim]
 - [emacs][emacs]

 A source code version control system.
-The exercises will demonstarte using [git][git] which is the recommended version control system.
+The exercises will demonstrate using [git][git] which is the recommended version control system.

 [Install the Chef Client][omnibus-installer] on your local workstation.